 |FERPA compliance*||Yes*||Questionable; more details soon.*||Yes*||Yes*||Please read comments below.|

 - Make sure your guests sign in via the BC authentication system.
-For example, with Teams, users must sign in to even access the tool.
-However, since Zoom is an outside system, you should set up your meetings to require this authentication:
+For example, with Teams, users must sign in to their BC account to even access the tool.
+Zoom is an outside system so be sue you should set up your meetings to require this authentication.

-- Require host to be present before meeting starts
+- Consider requiring the host to be present before meeting starts

 - Options for annotation (unless needed/i.e sharing of whiteboard to specific participants or to all)

 - Set specific guidelines for etiquette (Remind students that host (i.e instructor) can mute and/or end a student’s connection to the meeting)

 - Additional informatino about securing your Zoom meetings:

 Participant limits: ConexED supports 100 students, Zoom supports 300, and Teams supports 250 attendees.